 2. Print your Image.

 Depending on the type of Iron-on Transfer you buy, you may need to change the print settings.
-There are two types of transfer, choose your type depending on if you are printing onto a light or dark coloured fabric.
+There are two types of transfer, choose your type depending on if you are printing.
+You can choose Light t-shirt transfers for light colours or Dark t-shirt transfers for dark coloured fabric.

 |Our Print Dialogue screen really buries the Mirror Print option.
 I had to click through three separate screens to find it.|